dwaan/homebridge-adb/README.md

 	* *adb* (optional): you can run your own ADB shell command here, such as: `monkey -p com.app.id 1`.
 This is an ADB shell command, so you doesn't need to type "adb -s ipaddress shell ...".
 * *playbacksensor* (optional): if set to *true*, plugin will create a motion sensor based on playback activity (either video or music).
 * *category* (optional): you can choose from this categories: *APPLE_TV, TELEVISION, TV_STREAMING_STICK, TV_SET_TOP_BOX, AUDIO_RECEIVER, or SPEAKER*.
 Home app will display different icon based on the category you choose.
-* *infobutton*, *playpauseobutton*, *backbutton* (optional): assign custom key event code for Remote control in iOS Control Center, see [https://developer.android.com/reference/android/view/KeyEvent](https://developer.android.com/reference/android/view/KeyEvent) for the key codes.
+* *volumeup*, *volumedown*, *infobutton*, *playpauseobutton*, *backbutton*, *poweron*, *poweroff* (optional): assign custom ADB keycode for Remote control action in iOS Control Center.
+You can put one or more keycodes by seperating them with space, eg: `volumeup: "KEYCODE_VOLUME_UP KEYCODE_VOLUME_DOWN"`.
+See [https://developer.android.com/reference/android/view/KeyEvent](https://developer.android.com/reference/android/view/KeyEvent) for the keycode list.
+You can also put a shell script instead of keycode to run your own command.
+Put `shell` identifier to let the plugins know it's a shell script, eq: `volumeup: "shell sh ./myscript.sh"`
 * *hidenumber* (optional): if set to *true*, plugin will hide number inputs in Home App.
 * *hidehome* (optional): if set to *true*, plugin will hide "Home" input in Home App.
 * *hideother* (optional): if set to *true*, plugin will hide "Other" input in Home App.
 * *debug* (optional): if set to *true*, plugin will output more debug info in homebridge log.
 * *skipSpeaker* (optional): if set to *true*, an accompanying speaker will not be initialized for the device and will disable volume control in Control Center Remote.
-* *poweron*, *poweroff* (optional): assign csutom key event code for Power on/off, you can use KEYCODE_POWER or combination of KEYCODE_AWAKE/KEYCODE_SLEEP.
-See [https://developer.android.com/reference/android/view/KeyEvent](https://developer.android.com/reference/android/view/KeyEvent) for the other key codes that might more suitable for your device.

 ### **GOOD TO KNOW**: ADB commands that this plugin use